Print

 Instructions

-1. Place dry unsoaked beans in the Instant pot, and add water, one inch above the level of the beans.
-Pressure cook on high for 10 minutes.
+1. Soak the beans.
+Either soak the beans for 8-10 hours in a bowl of ample water, or faux-soak in the pressure cooker: place dry, unsoaked beans in the Instant Pot, add water to 1 inch above the level of the beans, and pressure cook on high for 10 minutes.
 (See notes).
 Manually release.
 Drain and set aside.

-3. Turn Instant Pot to Saute function and heat the oil.
+2. Saute.
+Turn Instant Pot to Saute function and heat the oil.
 Add the onion and saute 2-3 minutes, until fragrant.
-Add garlic and the ground meat or soy crumbles.
+Add garlic and the ground meat (or soy crumbles).
 Saute 3-4 more minutes, while continuously stirring and breaking up the meat.
 I find a metal spatula comes in handy for this.
-Add the salt, pepper, chili powder, cumin, oregano, and saute one minute, cooking the spices a bit.
-Add the diced tomatoes and juices, tomato paste, broth, beer, Worcestershire, cocoa powder, smoked paprika or chipotle, optional jalapeño.
-Give a good stir, then add the pressure cooked beans (drained) or pre-soaked beans.
+Add the salt, pepper, chili powder, cumin, and oregano, and sauté for 1 minute, letting the spices develop a bit.
+Add the diced tomatoes and juices, tomato paste, broth, beer, Worcestershire, cocoa powder, smoked paprika or chipotle, and optional jalapeño.
+Give a good stir, then add the drained soaked beans.

-4. Set Instant Pot to high pressure for 22 minutes.
+3. Pressure cook.
+Set the Instant Pot to high pressure for 22 minutes.
 Naturally release for 15 minutes.

-5. If you like a thicker chili, stir in a little masa harina or masa corn flour, sprinkling it in a tablespoon at a time.
-Simmer 5 minutes to cook it.
+4. Season.
+Give a good stir, adjust salt and heat.
+If you like a thicker chili, stir in a little masa harina or masa corn flour, sprinkling it in a tablespoon at a time.
+Simmer for 5 minutes to cook it.
 This also adds a delicious “corn” flavor.
 You can also stir in frozen corn and set to “saute” function until heated through.

 Notes

-Pre-Soaking: If your beans are very old (like older than a year) increase the Pre-Pressure Cooking Time to 20 minutes.
+Pre-Soaking: If your beans are very old (like older than a year) increase the pre-pressure cooking Time to 20 minutes.
 Older beans and bigger beans take longer to cook.
-Or soak in cold water for 10-12 hours or until doubled in size, then drain.
+Or soak in cold water for 12 hours or until doubled in size, then drain.

-*FYI, if you do not pre-soak or pre-cook the pinto beans, they would take roughly 45-50 minutes of pressure cooking time, with some uneven cooking.
+If you do not want to pre-soak or pre-cook the dry pinto beans, they will take roughly 45-50 minutes of pressure cooking time, with some uneven cooking.
+Black beans will take roughly 25 minutes.
 That being said, yes, you can absolutely do it this way, just allow for the full, natural, long release.
 They will need 3 1/2-4 cups of liquid, so I’d add an extra 1/4 – 1/2 cup ( 3 cups broth, 1 cup beer)

 Nutrition